antonio-evaldo/ceep-react/README.md

 * References to functions and injection of dependecies
 * Associating references through `bind`

-When passing the reference of a function as a property of a component, and the function body uses the `this` keyword, we have to **bind** the `this` to the original function, avoiding the its reference to dynamically change.
+When passing the reference of a function as a property of a component, and the function body uses the `this` keyword, we have to **bind** the `this` to the original function, avoiding its reference to dynamically change.
 For this, we use the `bind` React method when passing the function as a reference.
 For example:

 ```js
 export class CustomButton extends Component {